zoroqi/srid.ca/last-boot-logs.md

 The `-b` arguments specifies the boot ID, which can be obtained from the first column of the output of `journalctl --list-boots`.
 The current boot's ID is 0, and the previous boot's ID is -1, and so on.

-If you just did a cold reboot following a system crash, you get the logs prior to crash by retrieving the logs for boot ID -1:
+If you just did a **cold reboot following a system crash**, you get the logs prior to crash by retrieving the logs for boot ID -1:

 ```bash
 journalctl -b -1